satya-arjunan/visocyteold/Plugins/pvNVIDIAIndeX/README.txt

  installation-directory
     |
-    | -- doc                User's Guide for the NVIDIA IndeX for Visocyte Plugin.
+    | -- doc                User's Guide for the NVIDIA IndeX for ParaView Plugin.
     |                       The users guide provides detailed installation
     |                       instructions, describes the implemented feature set
     |                       supported by the plugin, answers frequently asked